Poland, NATO say missile strike wasn’t a Russian attack

 Before the Polish and NATO assessments, U.S. President Joe Biden had said it was “unlikely” that Russia fired the missile but added: “I’m going to make sure we find out exactly what happened.”

-Ukraine, once part of the Soviet Union, fields Soviet- and Russian-made weaponry, including air-defense missiles, and has also seized many more Russian weapons while beating back the Kremlin’s invasion forces.

-Ukrainian air defenses worked furiously against the Russian assault Tuesday on power generation and transmission facilities, including in Ukraine’s western region that borders Poland.
-Ukraine’s military said 77 of the more than 90 missiles fired were brought down, along with 11 drones.

-Russia said it didn’t launch the missile that landed in Poland.
-A Defense Ministry spokesman said no Russian strike Tuesday was closer than 35 kilometers (22 miles) from the Ukraine-Poland border.
+A Russian Defense Ministry spokesman in Moscow said no Russian strike Tuesday was closer than 35 kilometers (22 miles) from the Ukraine-Poland border.
 The Kremlin denounced Poland’s and other countries’ initial response and, in rare praise for a U.S. leader, hailed Biden’s “restrained, much more professional reaction.”

 “We have witnessed another hysterical, frenzied, Russo-phobic reaction that was not based on any real data,” Kremlin spokesman Dmitry Peskov said.

+The Polish president said the missile was probably a Russian-made S-300 dating from the Soviet era.
+Ukraine, once part of the Soviet Union, fields Soviet- and Russian-made weaponry and has also seized many more Russian weapons while beating back the Kremlin’s invasion forces.

+Russia’s assault on power generation and transmission facilities Tuesday included Ukraine’s western region bordering Poland.
+Ukraine’s military said 77 of the more than 90 missiles fired were brought down by air defenses, along with 11 drones.

-Still, Ukraine was under countrywide Russian bombardment Tuesday by barrages of cruise missiles and exploding drones, which clouded the initial picture of what exactly happened in Poland and why.
+The countrywide bombardment by cruise missiles and exploding drones clouded the initial picture of what happened in Poland.

-The Polish president said the projectile was “most probably” a Russian-made S-300 missile dating from the Soviet era.

 “It was a huge blast, the sound was terrifying.” said Ewa Byra, the primary school director in the eastern village of Przewodow, where the missile struck.
 She said she knew both men who were killed — one was the husband of a school employee, the other the father of a former pupil.

-Another resident, 24-year-old Kinga Kancir, said the men worked at a grain-drying facility, one as a guard, the other driving tractors.
+Another resident, 24-year-old Kinga Kancir, said the men worked at a grain-drying facility.

 “It is very hard to accept,” she said.
 “Nothing was going on and, all of a sudden, there is a world sensation.”

-Ukraine said it wants immediate access to the site.
-Oleksiy Danilov, head of Ukraine’s National Security and Defense Council, advocated on Twitter for a “joint examination of the incident.”

-In Europe, NATO members Germany and the U.K. laced calls for a through investigation with criticism of Moscow.
+In Europe, NATO members called for a thorough investigation and criticized Moscow.

 “This wouldn’t have happened without the Russian war against Ukraine, without the missiles that are now being fired at Ukrainian infrastructure intensively and on a large scale,” said German Chancellor Olaf Scholz.

-U.K. Prime Minister Rishi Sunak said: “This is the cruel and unrelenting reality of Putin’s war.”

-Ukrainian President Volodymyr Zelenskyy called it “a very significant escalation.”
-On the other end of the spectrum, China called for calm and restraint.

-Damage in Ukraine from the aerial assault was extensive and swaths of the country were without power.
-Zelenskyy said about 10 million people lost electricity but tweeted overnight that 8 million were subsequently reconnected, with repair crews laboring through the night.
-Previous Russian strikes had already destroyed an estimated 40% of the country’s energy infrastructure.
+Swaths of Ukraine were without power after the aerial assault.
+Zelenskyy said about 10 million people lost electricity, but tweeted overnight that 8 million were subsequently reconnected.
+Previous strikes had already destroyed an estimated 40% of the country’s energy infrastructure.

 The U.S. has been Ukraine’s largest supporter, providing $18.6 billion in weapons and equipment.
-U.S. Defense Secretary Lloyd Austin said flows of U.S. weapons and assistance would continue “throughout the winter so that Ukraine can continue to consolidate gains and seize the initiative on the battlefield.”
+U.S. Defense Secretary Lloyd Austin said the flow of weapons and assistance would continue “throughout the winter so that Ukraine can continue to consolidate gains and seize the initiative on the battlefield.”

-Russian attacks Tuesday killed at least six civilians and wounded another 17, said a senior official, Kyrylo Tymoshenko.
-In the Kyiv region, a missile strike killed a 69-year-old woman visiting her husband’s grave at a cemetery, the regional police chief said.
-In central Kyiv, a woman was killed in one of two residential buildings that were damaged, the mayor said.
+Army Gen. Mark Milley, chairman of the U.S. Joint Chiefs of Staff, said he tried to speak to his Russian counterpart Wednesday, but those efforts were not successful.
+Milley didn’t elaborate on the efforts, but the lack of a conversation, at a time when there were questions about whether Russia had struck a NATO ally, raises concerns about high-level U.S.-Russian communications in a crisis.

+At the United Nations, the organization’s political chief said the missile strike in Poland was “a frightening reminder” of the need to prevent any more escalation of the war.

+As long as the fighting continues, Rosemary DiCarlo warned the U.N.
+Security Council, “the risks of potentially catastrophic spillover remain all too real.”

-The Russian bombardment followed days of euphoria in Ukraine sparked by one of its biggest military successes — the retaking last week of the southern city of Kherson.
+The Russian attacks followed days of euphoria in Ukraine sparked by one of its biggest military successes — the retaking last week of the southern city of Kherson.

-It also affected neighboring Moldova.
-It reported massive power outages after the strikes in Ukraine disconnected a power line to the small nation.

-With its battlefield losses mounting, Russia has increasingly resorted to targeting Ukraine’s power grid, seemingly hoping to turn the approach of winter into a weapon by leaving people in the cold and dark.
+With its battlefield losses mounting, Russia has increasingly resorted to targeting Ukraine’s power grid as winter approaches.

+Russian attacks in the previous 24 hours killed at least six civilians and wounded another 17, a senior official, Kyrylo Tymoshenko, said Wednesday.

+Lviv Gov. Maksym Kozytskyy said two of three Russian missiles hit critical energy infrastructure in the western province.
+Power was restored to about 95% of the province, he said, but only 30% of consumers can use electricity at the same time.

+Kyiv resident Margina Daria said Tuesday’s strikes knocked out cellphone service in her area.

+“We have already adapted to life without light, because we have scheduled outages every day, but without communication it was quite disturbing,” she said.
+“There was no way to even tell our families that we were OK.”

-AP journalists Vanessa Gera and Monika Scislowska in Warsaw; Lorne Cook in Brussels; John Leicester in Kyiv, Ukraine; Yuras Karmanau in Tallinn, Estonia; Zeke Miller in Nusa Dua, Indonesia; Michael Balsamo and Lolita Baldor in Washington; Elise Morton in London and James LaPorta in Wilmington, North Carolina, contributed.
+AP journalists Vanessa Gera and Monika Scislowska in Warsaw; Lorne Cook in Brussels; John Leicester in Kyiv, Ukraine; Yuras Karmanau in Tallinn, Estonia; Zeke Miller in Nusa Dua, Indonesia; Michael Balsamo and Lolita Baldor in Washington; Elise Morton in London; Edith M. Lederer at the United Nations; and James LaPorta in Wilmington, North Carolina, contributed.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine